 In which districts are the cheapest rental properties in The Hague?
 Are prices going up or down?
 We share the information we have with you so that you can see where you can best look for your new rental home.

 Unfortunately, The Hague is not really a cheap city to rent a nice house for the long term.
-In Q4 (October to December 2020) the m2 price for housing rented out in the free sector was at its lowest in Leidschenveen-Ypenburg, namely € 11.63 and at its highest in the center with € 19.46 as an average .
+In the second quarter of 2021 the m2 price for housing rented out in the free sector was at its lowest in Leidschenveen-Ypenburg, namely € 13.15 and at its highest in the center with € 19.48 as an average .
 A big difference, so pay attention to which neighborhoods may be of interest to you,

 It is therefore cheapest to rent a house in The Hague in the Leidschenveen-Ypenburg districts and in Escamp.